xenodesign/back_and_forth/README.md

 Status
 ------

 The `Back and Forth` theme is currently under initial development.
-I am working with a amateur travel blogger to fully understand some of the needs and issues regarding this type of blogging.
+I am working with an amateur travel blogger to fully understand some of the needs and the problems faced with doing this type of blogging.
 As an avid traveler myself, I am excited to create a killer theme.
 Should be a fun journey.